OhioState-SportScience/OhioState-SportScience/README.md

 ## Projects

 We actively engage in various projects aimed at applying sports science principles to real-world scenarios.
-Check out some of our current projects:
+Check back soon to learn about our current projects!

-# project description

 ## Resources